 Many people are not affected by having a longitudinal vaginal septum.

 People with longitudinal vaginal septums may find that tampons don’t work well for them.
-Tampons can be difficult to insert and they will still leak period blood as the tampon misses the period blood from the other side of the septum.
+Tampons may be difficult to insert and may not absorb all the menstrual blood because the tampon may only sit on one side of the septum.

-A longitudinal vaginal septum may cause discomfort with vaginal sex and sometimes can tear and cause bleeding.
-It also can tear in pregnancy with labour and vaginal birth.
+A longitudinal vaginal septum may cause discomfort during vaginal sex and may occasionally tear and cause bleeding.
+The septum may also tear during labour and vaginal birth.
 The septum can make speculum examinations more difficult when people are having cervical smears or sexual health tests.

 Your doctor will discuss how your uterus and vaginal differences can affect your future fertility and management of any future pregnancies.

 If your vaginal septum is affecting you, you can have surgery to remove the septum.
 If your septum is not affecting you then no surgery is required.
-However, we might recommend reconsidering the option of surgery before actively trying for a pregnancy as a septum can tear with vaginal birth.
+However, we may recommend reconsidering surgery before actively trying for a pregnancy as a septum can tear with vaginal birth.

 The surgery is carried out in the operating theatre with you asleep (under a general anaesthetic).
 As you will be asleep with an anaesthetic you will not feel pain.
 Often an injection into the septum is given after you are asleep to help reduce bleeding and pain after the surgery.

-The surgery is performed vaginally and therefore after anaesthetic your legs will be placed in special stirrups to allow access to the vagina.
+The surgery is performed vaginally (no planned cuts on your tummy).
+Your legs will be placed in padded supports to allow safe access to the vagina.
 A small tube (urinary catheter) will be passed into your bladder.
 This will allow for your urine to be drained into a collection bag during the surgery.

 The surgical team will remove the septum and they may also use some dissolvable stitches to help healing and bleeding.
 These dissolve and so do not need to be removed.